Bridges of quadratic harnesses: Transforming quadratic harnesses into standard form

-Of course matrix $\Gamma$ is determined only up to $\Gamma_{1,2}+\Gamma_{2,1}$.
-The usual choice of symmetric $\Gamma$ is in fact inconvenient, see Proposition \ref{P-normalization}.
-The choice made in \eqref{Gamma} matches the notation we used in previous papers: after substituting $q$ for $\gamma$, the resulting parametrization of the conditional variance is identical to \cite[(2.14)]{Bryc-Matysiak-Wesolowski-04}.
+with $\Gamma_{12}+\Gamma_{21}=\gamma-1$ gives the same right hand side of \eqref{quwa1}.
+The standard choice of symmetric $\Gamma$ is in fact inconvenient, see Proposition \ref{P-normalization}.
+The choice made in \eqref{Gamma} matches the notation we used in previous papers: after substituting $q$ for $\gamma$, the resulting parametrization of the conditional variance is identical to \cite[(2.14)]{Bryc-Matysiak-Wesolowski-04}. \end{remark}